When is New Student Orientation and when do classes start?

 What about computers and Internet connections on campus?

-Wireless networking is available to all common areas of the campus; the cafeteria, residence hall lobbies, some of the classrooms, and the library.
-This wireless networking allows students and faculty access to the Internet from any computer that has wireless network capabilities.
-The residence hall rooms still utilize the wired network, which gives greater bandwidth capacity.
+Wireless networking is available in all residence halls, most academic buildings, including the library, and some administrative buildings.
+This wireless networking allows students and faculty access to the Internet from any device that has wireless network capabilities.
+In addition to wireless, the residence hall rooms are equipped with the wired network, which gives greater bandwidth capacity.
+Students do not need to bring wireless access points.

 Our main IT policies are on PUC's website, and it is mandatory that all students read them.
 Please access the policies at the following links: